 We started with something I always dreamed about: I've always been a gigantic music fan and lover of animation and comics, and I always wanted to combine the two.
 I wanted to tell stories that are meaningful and stay with you.
 Both music and animated movies and cartoons made my life better, and I wanted to do the same for people.
 It's my true self in a way.

 When I told my mom and my dad that I wanted to be a writer, they were like, “You are absolutely insane.
 You're going to be starving.”
 I understand they were just looking after me.
 Writing is a hard career, and it is extremely competitive.
 And at the time, there was not a lot of industry where I was living.
-I'm from Venezuela and South America.
-I ended up studying and later working in publishing.
+I'm from Venezuela.
+I ended up studying and later working in engineering.
 I didn't like it.
 And to make it even more stupid is that I studied engineering at first because I like robotics and robots and stuff like that.

 I was always a nerd at heart.
-Venezuela was going through a very rough patch, I didn't see any opportunities, I was just married, my sweetheart Linda Otero, co-founder of Fantoons, I wouldn't have been able to start a studio without her.
+Venezuela was going through a very rough patch, I didn't see any opportunities, and I was just married to my sweetheart Linda Otero, co-founder of Fantoons—I wouldn't have been able to start a studio without her.
 We didn't see future there.
 I started to look for opportunities elsewhere.

 Being a creative, it really feels like an impossible career, at times.
 You ended up working in robotics.
 What led you towards animation, and books?